xQsme/qmk_firmware/keyboards/solartempest/9e/readme.md

 -   Allows for remapping of per-layer rotary encoder functions in VIA.
 -   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
 -   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.
+-   Stretch timer (reminder to stop sitting) animates LEDS after 30 minute interval.
+LED indicator is red and timer is toggled.

 ## Flashing